Skip to main content

 (3) Amplified sound

-Amplified sound devices such as microphones, speakers, and bullhorns may be used in indoor spaces only with the advance permission of the unit responsible for managing the facility.
+Amplified sound devices may not be used in indoor spaces unless advance permission is granted by the unit responsible for managing the space.
+All amplified sound, when permitted, is subject to regulation in accordance with paragraph (C)(6) of this rule.

 (4) Distribution and posting of literature